Daemios/SpaceOverhaulMod/README.md

 - Grinding is heavily nerfed, both by hand and via large grinder pits until late game
 - Various tedious mining operations can be automated with expensive but passive resource generating blocks available for static grids
 - Automated mining does not require the grid to be loaded to increment the 'haul' of resources
+- Distances between planets and moons have been increased
+- Jumpgate blocks allow players to build, aim, and utilize FTL travel by building up infrastructure
 - Aspirationally, I would like to allow players to set up cargo routes by 'recording' the time it takes them to fly between two grids and docking.
 - Cargo routes would transfer the recorded amount of cargo every N minutes, where N is the time it took to fly the route.
+- higher tier jumpgates would allow for more cargo to be moved

 # Location Details
 Each location in the solar system provides unique resources and environmental conditions.